mark-nicholson/python-editline/README.md

 ```
 The 'gnu make' is there to download and prep the libedit distribution.

+A note of caution before you pull all of your hair out.
+SOME distributions (pointing at you Ubuntu) drop in a sitecustomize.py file in /usr/lib/python...  which is EXTREMELY annoying as it completely prevents a VirtualENV from creating its own 'customization' using this because the system path is always ahead of the venv path.  sigh.
+You can hack this by renaming it to usercustomize.py and dropping it at the same place -- ugly but effective.

 I tested this in both a default install and virtual-env.
 The instructions detail the VENV method which I used most.
 The sitecustomize.py file is critical as it is the init-hook which disengages readline as the default completer and installs editline.

-To make it work in a default install, you need to edit site.py and replace the enablerlompleter() function with the enable_line_completer() function from sitecustomize.py in the repo.
+Another way to make it work in a default install, you can edit site.py and replace the enablerlompleter() function with the enable_line_completer() function from sitecustomize.py in the repo.
 It does not matter whether you do it in the cpython source tree, or after it is installed.
 It is coded in such a way that if editline support is absent, it will still fall back to readline.

  How do I check?